PyLadiesBerlin/resources/workshops/20_python_beginners_workshop/tasks/short_tasks/practice_strings&variables.md

-# Exercise no. 1
+# Exercise 1: Strings & Variables

-1. Create a variable called **name** and assign your first name to that variable.
+1. Create a variable called `name` and assign your first name to that variable.
-2. Print "Welcome to the Dungeon, xxx!".
-Use **%s** inside of your printing and put the variable **name** behind.
+2. Print `"Welcome to the Dungeon, xxx!"`.
+Use **%s** inside of your printing and put the variable `name` behind.

-Note: xxx has to be replaced by your name!
+**Note:** xxx has to be replaced by your name!
 Do not forget the space behind *Dungeon,*

 ### Expected Output: